 - Nerve damage

 It’s a huge price to pay for trying to lower your cholesterol – especially when altering diet, nutrition and physical exercise will automatically lower your cholesterol, without the dangerous side-effects other than improved health.

 Lifestyle Changes – Diet

-- Reduce the intake of saturated fat (eg. hamburgers, hot dogs, and other animal fats) and the total amount of fat in your diet to 25%-35% of total calories – with no more than 7% of fat calories coming from saturated fats.
+- Reduce the intake of saturated and trans fats (eg. hamburgers, hot dogs, and other animal fats) and the total amount of fat in your diet to 25%-35% of total calories – with no more than 7% of fat calories coming from saturated fats.

 - Eat at least five servings of fruit and vegetables every day.

 - Eat fish and poultry without skin and leaner cuts of meat instead of fatty ones.